Basmanny market roof collapse: History

 In 2001, the Moscow authorities adopted a resolution on the reconstruction of the Bassmany market, although a schedule for the work was not specified, and in practice, no work was actually carried out.

 In 2002, the post of director of Bessmany market was occupied by Mark Mishiev, the founder and owner of the business was the Moscow Property Department.
 The market provided 258 spaces for merchants, some of which were open 24 hours despite this being illegal.
 At night, street vendors bought stock from the market and goods were often stored on the mezzanine floor, which was not suitable for the storage of large amounts of stock.

 In 2003, the Bassmany market was included in a list of properties subject to mandatory privatisation which was compiled by city authorities, but a year later it was removed from this list.
 A year later, the Moscow government took the decision to build a commercial and office space with a hotel and underground garage.
 In 2005, it was again planned to privatise the market, but its physical condition was considered unsatisfactory.

 On sale in the Bassmany market at the start of 2006 were food products, consumer goods and building materials.
 Around 4000 people visited the market every day.
-At this time the market had not been renovated since it was first constructed, the cables which supported the ceilings were covered in rust and the structures concrete had been deformed by moisture.
+At this time the market had not been renovated since it was first constructed, the cables which supported the ceilings were covered in rust and the structure's concrete had been deformed by moisture.
 There was also an illegal hostel operating from the market for the sellers, many of whom were illegal immigrants.
 The guests of this hostel had altered the interior of the market for their own needs.